FarmBot/Farmbot-Web-App/README.md

 # Roadmap

 This project is still in its infancy.
-Our current focus as of April 2014 is to create a basic system of control for the farmbot user via technologies such as:
+Our current focus as of May 2014 is to create a basic system of control for the farmbot user via technologies such as:

  * [Farmbot Controller](https://github.com/FarmBot/farmbot-raspberry-pi-controller)
  * [Skynet IoT Messaging Platform](http://www.skynet.im) ([Github](https://github.com/skynetim/skynet))
  * Ruby on Rails

-Eventually, the DSS hopes to be a rich environment for users to manage their FarmBot and gain insights into the farming decision making process.
+Eventually, the DSS hopes to be a rich environment for users to manage their FarmBot and gain insights into the farming decision process.